 As we all know that domestic violence is a universal problem throughout the globe which makes a very serious result on any human's life and his development.
 The violence against the women is the expression of the historical reflection of unequal relationship between men and women.
 This response is not a natural response of biological difference.
 It is a constrain of mind and is not a natural or biological determinism.
 Due to the rapid urbanization, industrialization the violence against women has become an uncontrollable phenomenon.
-As we all know in India the women has always been worshipped in the images of Mahalaxmi, Saraswathi, to face violence in the family.
+As we all know in India the women has always been worshipped in the images of Mahalaxmi, Saraswathi, Durga and Parvati but the current scenario has put women into a very brutal reality to face violence in the family.